 Departing from conventional ways of work, each of officers and employees aims to change our culture and mindset, with WSDGs as the catchphrase, in order to become a company to be selected by the new era and survive.

 We aim to continue a stable business through the two activities: SDG for the reform of culture and mindset, and SDGs adopted by the United Nations.
-We created a logo in order to enhance the aware-
+We created a logo in order to enhance the awareness of the activities.